vqcuong/dotfiles/README.md

 - [yq](https://github.com/mikefarah/yq) is a lightweight and portable command-line for processing yaml, json and xml
 - [jq](https://github.com/jqlang/jq) is a lightweight and flexible command-line for processing json
 - [fd](https://github.com/sharkdp/fd) is a program to find entries in your file system
+- [bat](https://github.com/sharkdp/bat) is a cat(1) clone with syntax highlighting and Git integration
 - [btop](https://github.com/aristocratos/btop.git) is a terminal-based system resource monitor
 - [gtop](https://github.com/aksakalli/gtop.git) is a simple system monitoring dashboard on terminal
 - [bottom](https://github.com/ClementTsang/bottom.git) is a customizable cross-platform graphical process/system monitor for the terminal